By Haug / Kaegi / Wetzel

 For statistical purposes, people are regularly converted into pie wedges, bars and curves – which are then used to make political arguments or to create economic cost-benefit strategies.
 What if these statistics were given faces?
 What if Kaohsiung’s population was represented on stage by 100 persons?

-100% Kaohsiung takes the official statistics of the city and gives them a human face, placing on the stage one hundred of its inhabitants that represents the entire population of the city, divided into categories such as gender, age, nationality, family unit and area of residence.
+100% Narva takes the official statistics of the city and gives them a human face, placing on the stage one hundred of its inhabitants that represents the entire population of the city.
 Each of them also speaks for him or herself: about their lives, their joys and their sorrows.

-Spreading throughout the city over four months ago, 100% Kaohsiung began with the casting of one member who had to recruit another in 24 hours, who then recruited another and so on – all according to specific criteria of age, gender, household type, geography, language and population group mirroring the demographic make-up Taiwans "Harbour Capital“.
+Spreading throughout the city over three months ago, 100% Narva began with the casting of one member who had to recruit another in 24 hours, who then recruited another and so on – all according to specific criteria of age, gender, household type, geography, language and population group of this Estonian city in the far east.

 By: Helgard Haug, Stefan Kaegi, Daniel Wetzel